brown-cs132-s13/labs/javascript/lab2.md

 <button id="find">search</div>
 ```

 We're going to make a widget where you can save ages by name.
 We want the user to input a name; if we find it, we'll show the age.
 Otherwise, we'll show an input for the user to give us the age.
 Notice that both the `result` and `input` div's are set to `display:none;`.
-That's CSS's way of saying that they're hidden.
+(So they're hidden.)

 First, we need to wrap our code as a callback from jQuery's `ready()` event.
 Then we want to save references to the name input, the age input, and the result box.